 These are some of the what-ifs that a travel insurance policy could cover.
 It’s ultimately your choice to purchase travel insurance, but given the amount of time and money you spent on the perfect vacation, why risk it with the what-ifs?

 To learn more about the many options you have for travel insurance, check out this post from our friends over at ComsumersAdvocate.
-They did exhaustive research on all the top travel insurance brands and what each provides.
+They researched all the top travel insurance brands and what each provides.

 This post contains affiliate links.
 While clicking on the link will not change your reading experience, we may receive a small commission for purchases made.